Program Series I

 #700 Intersections of Multiculturalism, Social Justice, and Career Counseling Education

 The connection between career counseling and multiculturalism, including perspectives of social justice, may not be prevalent in counseling programs.
-This presentation will focus on utilizing an intersectionality approach in identifying salient cultural identities and careers and collaboratively developing ideas to foster the connection between career counseling education and multiculturalism.
+This presentation will focus on utilizing an intersectionality approach to identify salient cultural identities and careers and collaboratively develop ideas to foster the connection between career counseling education and multiculturalism.

-Christian Chan, The George Washington University; Amanda Friday, The George Washington University; Rebecca Dedmond, The George Washington University
+Christian D. Chan, Amanda R. Friday, and Rebecca M. Dedmond, The George Washington University

 #702 Reimagining Today's Reentry Process: Changing the Mindset During Incarceration